Shashwat1956/Car-Management-System/README.md

 # Car Management System

-This repository contains a console-based Car Management System written in Python.
-The project showcases fundamental programming skills by providing a simple interface for car registration, checking car details, and accessing car services.
-It's a great resource for learning and demonstrating proficiency in basic Python programming and user interaction techniques.
+Welcome to the Car Management System, a simple yet effective console-based application designed to manage car registration and services.
+This program allows users to register their cars, check details, and access various car services with ease.

 ## Features